 (Book 1: Lights, Captura, Action)

-It was Ravi’s first time in a motor vehicle, though he felt more on it, sitting in the open trailer of Uncle Silver’s mini-truck.
-The type of automobile made sense for a repair-shop owner, but Ravi suspected a good reason for owning it was also the purpose it was serving today — a getaway vehicle.
+It was Ravi’s first time in a motor vehicle, though he felt more on it sitting in the open trailer of Uncle Silver’s mini-truck.
+The type of automobile made sense for a repair-shop owner, but Ravi suspected a good reason for owning it was also the purpose it was serving today—a getaway vehicle.

-And that was when things started to look bad.
+That was when things started to look bad.

 A motorbike pulled up behind them from a side lane.
-Both men aboard wore black helmets but the rest of their attire gave them away — agents of the Company.
+Both men aboard wore black helmets, but the rest of their attire gave them away—agents of the Company.

 Ravi did as he was told, gripping the bag firmly in both hands.
 He felt the truck gain speed, but perhaps a little too late.

 The agent who was riding pillion stood up, pulling out a small canister from his utility belt.
 He removed the pin at the top, and expertly flung the canister at the truck.
 It landed in the trailer with three loud clunks.

 Subro ducked in one corner, shivering with fright, but somehow Ravi knew the canister wouldn’t be of an exploding variety.
 The Company wouldn’t risk damaging the Captura, would they?

 Sure enough, it began spewing smoke all about.
 Anurag ran to the smoke-bomb and kicked it out of the vehicle.